Enable bidirectional integration with an external ticketing system in ITSI

-ITSI leverages the Ticket Management data model in the Splunk Common Information Model (CIM) to normalize your data, using the same field names and event tags for equivalent events from ServiceNOw.
+ITSI leverages the Ticket Management data model in the Splunk Common Information Model (CIM) to normalize your data, using the same field names and event tags for equivalent events from your external ticketing system.
 See Ticket Management in The Splunk Common Information Model Add-on Manual.

 This normalization enables you to create action rules for fields like

-state without having to remember what they're called in ServiceNow.
+state without having to remember what they're called in your external system.
 See Overview of the Common Information Model in the Common Information Model Add-on Manual for an introduction to the data models and information about the fields and tags they use.

 The following image shows how ITSI uses the CIM to update an episode.